-- 1. To register individual learners to the correct programme within agreed timescales - 2.
-To claim valid learner certificates within agreed timescales - 3.
-To construct a secure, accurate and accessible audit trail to ensure that individual learner registration and certification claims can be tracked to the certificate which is issued for each learner
+- 1. To register individual learners to the correct programme within agreed timescales. - 2.
+To enter individual learners for assessment, where required, by published deadlines. - 3.
+To claim valid learner certificates within agreed timescales. - 4.
+To construct a secure, accurate and accessible audit trail to ensure that individual learner registration and certification claims can be tracked to the certificate which is issued for each learner.

-- Register each learner within the awarding body requirements - Register each learner on the appropriate programme code, before any assessment activity is completed - Provide a mechanism for programme teams to check the accuracy of learner registrations - Make each learner aware of their registration status - Inform the awarding body of withdrawals, transfers or changes to learner details - Ensure that certificate claims are timely and based solely on internally verified assessment records - Audit certificate claims made to the awarding body - Audit the certificates received from the awarding body to ensure accuracy and completeness - Keep all records safely and securely for three years post certification
+- Register each learner to meet with Pearson requirements. - Register each learner on the appropriate programme code, at the start of teaching and prior to any assessment activity. - Provide a mechanism for programme teams to check the accuracy of learner registrations. - Make each learner aware of their registration status. - Inform the awarding body of withdrawals, transfers, or changes to learner details. - Ensure registration data on Edexcel Online is accurate and up to date, including learner 'estimated completion dates'. - Ensure learner entries for internal and/or external assessment are accurate and timely, meeting published deadlines. - Provide a mechanism for programme leads to check the accuracy of individual learner entries. - Ensure that certificate claims are timely to meet Pearson published deadlines. - Audit certificate claims made to Pearson. - Audit the certificates received from Pearson, to ensure accuracy. - Keep all records safely and securely for three years post certification, in line with Pearson Terms and Conditions.